 Stay Connected Digitally

 Another great way to stay connected is to proudly declare yourself a Girl Scout Alum on LinkedIn and follow the Girl Scout Network.
 You’ll have the opportunity to network with fellow alums, get updates on how Girl Scouts are making a difference today, and learn how to get involved in advancing girls’ and women’s leadership around the world.
-Alums can also sign up to receive News from Girl Scouts, a bimonthly newsletter from GSUSA that covers the latest happenings in the Girl Scout Movement.
+Alums can also sign up to receive GSUSA’s monthly newsletter that covers the latest happenings in the Girl Scout Movement.
 You’ll keep current, be inspired by stories of girls and alums, and learn what you can do to keep making the world a better place.

 Join your local Alumnae Association